NovokumPescitarum/This-is-the-world-we-built/README.md

 # This-is-the-world-we-built
 Programmed with Java: A bare-bones pixel based life simulator

-## The idea was to try and build a life simulator using nothing but Object Oriented Programming practices
+## The idea was to try and build a life simulator using Object Oriented Programming practices
 I intend to develop this program further, some of the updates in sight

 1.)
 Better Genetics.
 Right now it's four movements with some basic punishment and